 So what do you do when your stress levels are through the roof and you have important decisions to make?
 You need a strategy.

 This is why you need a strategy for managing stress and making effective decisions.
 For the most part, the strategy is simple: don’t make big decisions when you’re pulling your hair out.
-Instead, hold yourself to a few important rules, and never break them:
+Instead, follow these three rules:

 1. Don’t let stress motivate your decisions.
 Don’t swear off marathons at mile 21!
 When you’re feeling the most stress at work or during a big project, you’ll also be feeling the biggest urge to make a poor choice.
 You might make your mind up in these moments, but don’t hold yourself to them.
 Always re-evaluate when things calm down.

 2. Save 30 minutes each day for de-stressing.
 When you’re under regular stress, things feel more desperate—like you’ll never get the chance to make good, rational choices.
 But you don’t actually need very much time to change that.
-If you can set aside 30 minutes each day to do something relaxing—exercising, reading, even watching TV (if it’s all you can muster), you can get yourself in a good state to make smart decisions.
+If you can set aside 30 minutes each day to do something relaxing—exercising, reading, or just watching TV, you can get yourself in a good state to make smart decisions.